 Net assets with donor restrictions: Net assets that are subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of SCAGO or by the passage of time (that is, when a stipulated time restriction ends or purpose restriction is accomplished).
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.
-SCAGO has no net assets with donor restrictions as of June 30, 2022 and 2021.
+SCAGO had no net assets with donor restrictions as of June 30, 2023 and 2022.

-Cash and cash equivalents:
+Cash:

 For purposes of the statements of cash flows, SCAGO considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
-SCAGO had no cash equivalents as of June 30, 2022 and 2021.
+SCAGO had no cash equivalents as of June 30, 2023 and 2022.
+SCAGO places its cash and cash equivalents with high quality financial institutions.
+At times, deposits may exceed Federal Deposit Insurance Corporation (FDIC) insurance limits.